 On January 30, 2020, the World Health Organization declared the COVID-19 outbreak a "Public Health Emergency of International Concern" and on March 11, 2020, declared COVID-19 a pandemic.
-The current COVID-19 pandemic has and continues to significantly impact the global economy and commodity and financial markets.
-The full extent and impact of the COVID-19 pandemic is unknown and rapidly evolving, and to date has resulted in, among other things, extreme volatility in financial markets, a slowdown in economic activity, extreme volatility in commodity prices and has raised the prospect of an extended global recession.
-In addition, many state and local governments in the U.S. continue to institute measures designed to decrease the spread of the virus, including any mutations thereof or other pathogens.
-If the impacts of the COVID-19 outbreak, including the decrease in economic activity or restrictions on certain business activities, continue for an extended period of time or worsen, it could have a negative impact on the demand for metallurgical coal and/or business activities, which could have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.

-As a result of the liquidity risks, due in large part to the COVID-19 pandemic, management reduced coal production in order to limit the amount of coal sold under depressed market conditions.
-Additionally, the Company obtained debt financing in April 2020 and December 2020 to provide the necessary liquidity to continue as a going concern.
-To the extent that demand and metallurgical coal prices do not increase, or additional liquidity enhancing measures are not successful, the Company will have to obtain additional debt or equity financing.
+The current COVID-19 pandemic has significantly impacted the global economy and commodity and financial markets.
+The ongoing impacts of the COVID-19 outbreak has and could continue to have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.
+As a result of the liquidity risks, due in large part to the COVID-19 pandemic, management reduced coal production during 2020 in order to limit the amount of coal sold under depressed market conditions.
+In addition, the Company obtained debt financing in April 2020 and December 2020 to provide the necessary liquidity to continue as a going concern.
+While demand and metallurgical coal prices have improved in the second half of 2021, to the extent that industry conditions decline due to the ongoing pandemic, the Company may have to obtain additional debt or equity financing.
 Although debt and equity financings have been successful in the past, there is no assurance that Corsa will be able to successfully complete such financings in the future.